awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 The driver lowercases all database groups that are sent from the identity provider\.

 **false**
-The driver does not alter database groups\.
+The driver doesn't alter database groups\.

 ## IAMDisableCache<a name="jdbc20-iamdisablecache-option"></a>
 + **Default Value** – false